microsoft/Windows-Camera/Samples/VirtualCamera/README.md

 2. Build VirtualCamera_AppMSIX
 3. Install VirtualCamera_AppMSI
 4. Install VirtualCamera_AppMSIX
-5. From start -> type VirtualCameraApp -> Launc the application
+5. From start -> type VirtualCameraApp -> Launch the application

-The console application has 3 options, 1 - register virtual camera, 2 - remove virtual camera, 3 - TestVirtualCamera.
-To start select option 1 to create a virtual camera, one the virtual camera is installed on the system.
+The console application has 3 options,
+1 - register virtual camera,
+2 - remove virtual camera,
+3 - TestVirtualCamera. <br>
+To start select option 1 to create a virtual camera, one the virtual camera is installed on the system. <br>
 To test the virtual camera you can run option 3 from the console application or simply launch the inbox camera app or other camera application of your choice.

 ## VirtualCameraWin32
 ----
 MediaSource for Virtual Camera
-In this exmaple, the mediasource is able to run with synethsize frames (SimpleMediaSource) or as a wrapper of existing hardware camera (HWMediaSource) <br> <br>
+In this exmaple, the mediasource is run with synethsize frames (SimpleMediaSource) or as a wrapper of existing hardware camera (HWMediaSource) <br> <br>
 Documentation on media source [link](https://docs.microsoft.com/en-us/windows-hardware/drivers/stream/frame-server-custom-media-source#custom-media-source-dll)